Washington Report on Middle East Affairs: Editorial positions

 The BBC said in 2004 that WRMEA's reporting is meant to counter what it considers the "too pro-Israeli stance of the U.S. media".
 The Baltimore Jewish Times described WRMEA in 2021 as an "anti-Israel, pro-Palestinian semimonthly publication."

-As early as 1990, WRMEA argued that criticism of Israel should not be equated with antisemitism.
+In early 1990, WRMEA stated that criticism of Israel should not be equated with antisemitism.

 WRMEA publishes listings of pro-Israel political action committee contributions to congressional candidates for each Congress, as well as elected representatives' voting records during each Congress.
 This resource has been quoted by a number of publications over the years.